-At this stage, there do not appear to be any issues of interest to Commonwealth authorities as the planning proposal does not directly affect land owned or managed by the Commonwealth.
+There are no issues of interest to Commonwealth authorities as the planning proposal does not directly affect land owned or managed by the Commonwealth.

 PART 4 - MAPPING

 The planning proposal does not involve any map amendments.
 It will apply to all land zoned RU2 Rural Landscape.